spenserblack/gengo/docs/HACKING.md

 commits in this project that are unreachable from `main`.
 Make sure to fetch branches that are prefixed with `test/` from this repository.

+## Updating dependencies

+For dependencies that use *ranges* for their version requirement, please don't jump up several breaking versions in a single commit.
+Instead, increment the breaking version by one for each commit.
+This makes it easier to bisect any issues with the dependency and ensure that each breaking version in the range has been tested.
+For example, if you're bumping a version requirement from `>= 1, < 2` to `>= 1, < 5`, then you should make *3 commits* (bump to `< 3`, bump to `< 4`, and bump to `< 5`).

 [check-languages-script]: ./scripts/check-languages-file.rb
 [editorconfig]: https://editorconfig.org/
 [insta]: https://crates.io/crates/insta